THUsatlab/BERT-LID/README.md

 ## Experiments

 ### Load data
-Load the data by adjusting the path parameters in AA.
+Load the data by adjusting the path parameters in load_data.py.
 In the experiment, we divided the dataset into three datasets: train, test, and dev.

 ### Program
 Run the program using the following command: